stefmolin/Hands-On-Data-Analysis-with-Pandas-2nd-edition/ch_07/README.md

 # Chapter 7: Financial Analysis &ndash; Bitcoin and the Stock Market

-This chapter walks you through the creation of a [Python package for analyzing stocks](https://github.com/stefmolin/stock-analysis), building upon everything learned in chapters 1-6 and applying it to a financial application.
+This chapter walks you through the creation of a [Python package for analyzing stocks](https://github.com/stefmolin/stock-analysis) (`stock_analysis`), building upon everything learned in chapters 1-6 and applying it to a financial application.

 ## Content